 \subsection{Teleoperation System}

-The appearance of the system used in this assessment is shown in Fig.~\ref{fig:hardware_exp}.
-For this preliminary assessment, we develop a teleoperation environment composed of a VR controller (Meta Quest 2 Touch Controller, Meta Platforms, Inc.) connected to the teleoperated robot (ToroboArm) via ROS-based communication.
-Our teleoperation system architecture is illustrated in Fig.~\ref{fig:teleoperation_system}.
-VR devices are widely used in teleoperation systems because they provide a sense of presence to the operator and their integration is straightforward using game engines \cite{Coronado2023}.
-While the grasp button is pressed, the robot teleoperation is activated and the robot end-effector follows the controller's relative position and absolute orientation (similar to \cite{Nakanishi2020}).
+The system utilized in this assessment is depicted in Fig.\ref{fig:hardware_exp}.
+For this initial evaluation, we establish a teleoperation environment, comprising a VR controller (Meta Quest 2 Touch Controller, Meta Platforms, Inc.) connected to the teleoperated robot (ToroboArm) via ROS-based communication.
+The architecture of our teleoperation system is outlined in Fig.\ref{fig:teleoperation_system}.
+The incorporation of VR devices in teleoperation systems is common, as they provide operators with a heightened sense of presence, and their integration is seamless through the use of game engines such as Unity \cite{Coronado2023}.
+During teleoperation, activated by pressing the grasp button, the robot's end-effector aligns with the controller's relative position and absolute orientation, akin to the VR-based mobile manipulator teleoperation system presented in \cite{Nakanishi2020}.